Vitor Belfort: The Ultimate Fighter: Brazil

 Belfort was selected to coach The Ultimate Fighter: Brazil against Wanderlei Silva.
 The rematch between Belfort and Silva was expected to take place on 23 June 2012, at UFC 147.
 However, on 27 May 2012, Belfort was forced to pull out of the bout, citing a broken hand in training, and replaced by Rich Franklin.

-In a recent interview, Belfort expressed disinterest in actually fighting Wanderlei Silva.
+In a 2007 interview, Belfort expressed disinterest in actually fighting Wanderlei Silva.
 He told Fighters Only magazine, "I guess Wanderlei will be able to fight in October but I only want that my next bout that accredits me to dispute the belt.
 I don’t know, maybe Michael Bisping.
 I was only defeated once recently, by Anderson Silva, and all my wins were very convincing."
 He further stated, "I don’t know how long I will stay in this division.
 I wanted to do more two or three fights.
 If my body will no longer permit this big weight cutting, I will go up (to 205 lbs).
 I am not afraid of Jon Jones or somebody else...
 It's not for me to choose my opponents."